camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03c-process-versioning.html.md

 <div class="alert alert-warning">
       <strong>Heads-Up</strong>
-      Due to the risks and limitations mentioned above this is considered an **advanced use case**.
+      Due to the risks and limitations mentioned above this is considered an <strong>advanced use case</strong>.
 It is not available over the public API - but you can use an internal command.
 </div>

     public void migrateVersion() {